ahmed-eldesoky284/Password-Fingerprint/README.md

 ## Customization

 You can customize the access control logic and actions according to your requirements.
-In the `access_control.ino` file, you will find comments and instructions to guide you through the customization process.
+In the `Password-Fingerprint.ino` file, you will find comments and instructions to guide you through the customization process.

 Some possible customizations include: